filecoin-project/filecoin-docs/content/en/storage-provider/how-providing-works.md

 **Storage providers** are the heart of the network.
 They earn Filecoin by storing data for clients and computing cryptographic proofs to verify storage across time, and they earn rewards for adding new blocks of data.
 The probability of earning transaction fees and block rewards is proportional to the amount of storage the storage provider contributes to the Filecoin network.

 **Retrieval providers** will be the veins of the network.
-They will earn Filecoin by winning bids and provider-fees, determined by the market value of the file they're retrieving.
-A retrieval providers’s bandwidth and bid/initial-response-time for deals (i.e., speed and how close to the client) will determine its ability to close retrieval deals on the network.
+They will earn Filecoin by winning bids and provider fees, determined by the market value of the file they're retrieving.
+A retrieval provider’s bandwidth and bid/initial-response-time for deals (i.e., speed and how close to the client) will determine its ability to close retrieval deals on the network.
 The maximum bandwidth of a retrieval provider will set the total quantity of deals it can make.

 ## Hardware requirements

 The hardware requirements for providers are very demanding, but once you acquire them, they're not expected to increase in the foreseeable future.
-Money spent on hardware should provide you with many years of reliable service, paying for themselves several times over.
+Money spent on hardware should provide you with many years of reliable service, paying for itself several times over.

 You'll need this hardware, not just to facilitate storage, but also to regularly run some computationally expensive operations, called proofs.
 You need to regularly run proofs that show that you're continuing to dedicate storage space to the same data you received.